Partner Agency FAQs

 Can we pray or have clients attend a religious service before giving out food?

-Religious programming must not be required for receiving food assistance.
-Signs and literature can be present and made available at the site, as well as invitations to participate in activities after food is provided to clients, provided it is made absolutely clear that participation is not mandatory.
+Religious programming cannot be required for receiving food assistance.
+Signs and literature can be present and made available at the site as well as invitations to participate in activities after food is provided to neighbors, provided it is made absolutely clear that participation is not mandatory.

-What if we want to change our distribution times?
+What if we want to change our distribution times for neighbors?

-Inform the Food Bank immediately if you change distribution times.
-Remember, NTFB Partner Agency pantries must be open to the public a minimum of once per week for at least three hours in urban areas and a minimum of once per month in rural areas for a total of at least three hours per month as stated in your Partner Agency Agreement.
+Inform the Food Bank immediately if you change distribution times and update your records via “update my account” Bullseye.
+Remember, NTFB Partner Agency pantries must be open to the public a minimum of once per week for at least three hours in urban areas and minimum of once per month in rural areas for a total of at least three hours per month as stated in your Partner Agency Agreement.

 What do I do if I want to begin an additional feeding program?